Client Care Statement and Terms of Engagement

 In order to ensure an efficient use of our time you should promptly attend to any requests for information required to complete the transaction.
 In addition, when attending an interview you could bring with you a reminder list of those matters you want to discuss or wish to have clarified.

 We also charge for general offices services and for disbursements incurred on your behalf.

-- General office services include photocopying, facsimiles, telephone communications, postage and routine New Zealand-based deliveries and similar.
-These are charged at a standard rate equal to 2.5% of our fees plus GST.
+General office services include photocopying, facsimiles, telephone communications, postage and routine New Zealand-based deliveries and similar.
+These are charged at a standard rate equal to 2.5% of our professional fees plus GST.